1980 - 2000

 In 2000 consultants were engaged to further strengthen the company’s position by examining what constituted a core sustainable proposition anchored through delivery of a prosperous café/bar trade.

-For the past ten years, the Barbican Theatre has evolved the role and function of the venue to respond to the needs of young people, emerging and professional artists in the city and SW region.
+During these decades Barbican Theatre evolved the role and function of the venue to respond to the needs of young people, emerging and professional artists in the city and SW region.

 As a small-scale touring venue it has been a first house for companies such as Adventures in Motion Pictures (now Matthew Bourne’s New Adventures), Frantic Assembly and Peeplelykus before moving on to the Theatre Royal main stage.
 It has been the focus of community theatre, youth theatre and youth dance activity as a way of bringing forward new talent and potential and it has been a vital lifeline for local and regional artists as a creative space for making new work.